hyperhq/pi/README.md

 ## global options

 ```
-$ pi options                                                                                                                        14:39:32
+$ pi options
 The following options can be passed to any command:

-      --access-key='': AccessKey authentication to the API server
+  -e, --access-key='': AccessKey authentication to the API server
-      --region='': Region of the API server
+  -r, --region='': Region of the API server
-      --secret-key='': SecretKey for basic authentication to the API server
+  -k, --secret-key='': SecretKey for basic authentication to the API server
+  -s, --server='': The address and port of the Kubernetes API server
-      --user='': The name of the config user to use
+  -u, --user='': The name of the config user to use

 ```

 ## create flags

 ```
 $ pi create -h
-Create a resource.
+Create a resource(pod, service, secret, volume, fip).

-JSON and YAML formats are accepted.
+JSON and YAML formats are accepted(pod, service, secret).

 Examples:
   # Create a pod using the data in yaml.
   pi create -f examples/pod/pod-nginx.yaml

+  # Create multiple pods using the data in yaml.
+  pi create -f pod-test1.yaml -f pod-test2.yaml

   # Create a service using the data in yaml.
   pi create -f examples/service/service-nginx.yaml